unosolo/user_team_task/README.md

 # Structure
-It folows a basic mvc folder organization migration all the sql scripts used for database objects creation public    all the resources accessed from the browser (front-end). src       all the backend scripts
+It folows a basic mvc folder organization

+  **migration**, all the sql scripts used for database objects creation

+  **public**,    all the resources accessed from the browser (front-end).

+  **src**,       all the backend scripts, and has the following structure

-    controller  entry point for each page or uri. model       scripts for data retrieval
+    controller  entry point for each page or uri.

+    model       scripts for data retrieval

     view        plain html template for rendering data.

 # Installation

-  I used npm for installing javascript libraries, then go to the public directory an run
+  I used npm for installing javascript libraries, then go to the public directory an run the following command after the repository is cloned.

     npm install